+Knowing how to introduce a puppy to a dominant dog is important when trying to find the right fit for your family!
 One of the most stressful things about dog ownership can be adding a new member to your family.
 You may be ready to add another dog but not all dogs like the company of other dogs, and this is the most important thing to contemplate when considering adding a new family member.

 Most often dogs do better with dogs of like size, or extreme caution must be taken to make sure smaller dogs are not injured by larger dogs.

 Two intact males often grow up to have problems getting along especially when they reach sexual maturity, although neutered males can flourish together.
 Female dogs often prefer to live with members of the opposite sex.
 Some of the worst dog fights I have ever seen were between 2 adult female dogs.
 Intact male dogs often fight till one dog is seriously injured or there is a clear winner, however females often fight to the death.

 Age is another vital aspect to consider.
 I don’t know how often I have heard the phrase “If you raise them right…”

 Insinuating that a puppy can be trained to love or tolerate anything, but this simply is not the case.
 Puppies come with no guarantees and often, I believe, they are born with inherent temperaments and certain qualities that are not easily changed.
 Time and thought should be employed to try to find the best fit puppy possible.